 The transaction fee charged for transferring money to the bank account is unacceptable.

-Hence, let us know about the various alternatives to PayPal which are quite popular to the mass.
+Hence, let us know about the various alternatives to PayPal, which are pretty popular to the mass.

 Skrill has its headquarters in the United Kingdom, from where it operates.
 Innumerable merchants in Europe use it because of the excellent features it offers.

-It is one of the best PayPal alternatives today because it is completely handy and easy to use.
-Unlike PayPal, Skrill incurs the smallest rate of $0.1 for any monetary transaction.
+It is one of the best PayPal alternatives today because it is handy and easy to use.
+Unlike PayPal, Skrill incurs the lowest rate of $0.1 for any monetary transaction.

-Hence, merchants all over the world are using Skrill to convert currencies at the cost of nothing.
+Hence, merchants worldwide are using Skrill to convert currencies at the cost of nothing.
 Besides, Skrill is also used for gambling online.
 Skrill provided risk-free and secured online payment options for the international shopping experience.

-Established in 2009, Venmo has risen to be one of the most promising alternatives to PayPal.
+Established in 2009, Venmo has risen as one of the most promising alternatives to PayPal.
 PayPal right away authorizes it, and it works as a private branch.
 Users often use Venmo for transactions between trusted contacts.